CosmWasm/docs-deprecated/docs/04-smart-contracts/03-migration/01-migration.md

 Performing a contract migration is a three step process.
 First, you must write a newer version of the contract you wish to update.
 Second, you can upload the new code as you did before, but don’t instantiate it.
 Third, you use a dedicated [MsgMigrateContract](https://github.com/CosmWasm/wasmd/blob/v0.20.0/proto/cosmwasm/wasm/v1/tx.proto#L94-L104) transaction to point this contract to use the new code.
 And you are done!

-The `migrate` fucntion itself, exposes the ability to make any granular changes needed to the State, akin to a database migration or any other things you might want to do.
+The `migrate` function itself, exposes the ability to make any granular changes needed to the State, akin to a database migration or any other things you might want to do.

 If the migrate function returns an error, the transaction aborts, all state changes are reverted and the migration is not performed.

 Provided below are a few variants on migrations you could do ranging from a very simple one, to a more restricted one by code iD and type.

 ### Basic Contract Migration

 This migration will be the most common you may see.
 It simply is used to swap out the code of a contract.
 Safety checks may not be performed if you do not also use `cw2::set_contract_version`.

 ```rust
 const CONTRACT_NAME: &str = "crates.io:my-crate-name";